 Schumacher has led the most laps in Canada

 Michael Schumacher holds the record for most laps led at Circuit Gilles Villeneuve, having led 433 laps at the track.

 23 drivers have led a lap in Montreal without ever winning the race.
 Nico Rosberg has led the most laps here without winning, having spent 63 laps at the front of the pack.

 There have been only five occasions on which the winner of the Canadian Grand Prix at Circuit Gilles Villeneuve has led every lap of the race.
 It happened in 1984, 1994, 2017, 2018 and 2023.

 There have been 12 occasions on which the winner of the Montreal race has not been the driver who has led the most laps of the Grand Prix.
 The fewest laps led en route to victory at the Canadian Grand Prix is one, with both Nelson Piquet and Jenson Button having taken the lead on the last lap at the 1991 Canadian Grand Prix and the 2011 Canadian Grand Prix respectively.

 Safety Cars and Red Flags at the Canadian Grand Prix

-The Safety Car has made an appearance in 14 races at the Circuit Gilles Villeneuve since 1997.
+The Safety Car has made an appearance in 15 races at the Circuit Gilles Villeneuve since 1997, with 36 total deployments.